oskardudycz/event-driven.io/content/posts/2026-04-13--passive_aggressive_events/index.en.md

 > Heads up: the coffee machine is empty again.

-Or

-> It's fine, I already walked the dog.

 I'm sure you either heard or used such phrases.

-We all know that there's some intention behind it.
+We all know that there's some hidden intention behind it.

-The intention is not to inform, but to trigger some action.
+The intention is not to inform, but to trigger a certain action.

-Formally, we're reporting on events to announce the facts, but in practice, they're passive-aggressive words.
+Formally, we're reporting on events to announce the facts, but in practice, we're using passive-aggressive words.
 The real intention is to command someone.

-We don't want to inform you that the trash bin is full, but we want someone to take it out.
-We don't want to inform you that the coffee machine requires a coffee bean refill, but we want someone to do it.
+We don't want to inform that the trash bin is full, but we want someone to take it out.
+We don't want to inform that the coffee machine requires coffee beans refill, but we want someone to do it.

 Passive-aggressive tone is the worst.
 It's toxic for both sides of the communication.
 Usually, it's just better to ask someone to do it.

-The same rule also works in Event-Driven Modelling.
+The same rule applies in event-driven modelling.
 We should avoid passive-aggressive communication at all costs.

 **We should watch out for Passive-Agressive Events.
 So events that should be commands.**

-I already warned you in past: [don't let Event-Driven Architecture buzzwords fool you](/en/dont_let_event_driven_architecture_buzzwords_fool_you/).
+I already warned you in past [not to let Event-Driven Architecture buzzwords fool us](/en/dont_let_event_driven_architecture_buzzwords_fool_you/).

 Event-Driven Architecture is an integration architecture style.
-We're trying to model our business processes so they run smoothly.
-For that, we prefer a non-blocking communication flow, with things happening in parallel at their own pace.
-The goal is to achieve autonomous components that reduce the time needed to understand them.
+We're trying to model our business processes to run smoothly.
+To achieve that, we prefer a non-blocking communication flow, with things happening in parallel at their own pace.
+The goal is to achieve autonomous components, reducing the time needed to understand them.
 That helps [maintain, or even replace them](/en/removability_over_maintainability/) as your business evolves.

 And events are enablers for that.
 They notify of what has happened, allowing other components to interpret facts and take the next steps.